-Before jumping into the samples it should be noted that the GameSDK should be the first reference point for using the engine given it is the most complete sample codebase for you to see the entire production scope from.
+Before jumping into the samples it should be noted that the GameSDK should be the first reference point for using the engine given it is the most complete sample codebase from which to see the entire production scope.

 The GameSDK Sample Project is a collection of assets that developers can use to learn how to create their own first-person games (shooters, role-playing games etc).
 A large amount of systems that are exposed through this custom gamecode will allow you to see how to construct various common items like vehicles, weapons, and AI functionality.

 The game Flappyboid is a starter walkthrough on how you can make a simple game that mimics a bird flying through pipes and collecting stars for a reward.
 In this sample you touch upon topics like Flow Graph for game functionality, Physics for the collision of the bird on the pipes, and the Game Over text floating on top of the water.

 The example named "Lighten Up" provides new users with a framework to setup their own scenes using the tool Schematyc.
 Schematyc is a graphing implementation similar to Flow Graph that allows for advanced collections of components to be assembled.
 Various mechanics are covered that include input, movement, physics, sound, particles, and volumes.
 We hope to see all users build upon the sample and showcase the flexibility that Schematyc brings to the CRYENGINE V toolset.

 This C# sample application contains tutorials that resemble game, and also shows interaction with CRYENGINE.
 The demo game resembles an endless sidescroller with a high score counter.
 For example, a spaceship flies from left to right through a space station while being attacked by enemy ships.
 The game is created in a simple manner to focus on the actual mission of showing interaction with sub-systems of the CRYENGINE.